ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrli.md

 ## Networking
 {: #opsmgmt-vrli-network}

-Deployment of the vRLI appliance requires three IP addresses from the tooling private portable subnet. vRLI requires access to the following items.
+Deployment of the vRLI appliance requires three IP addresses from the tooling-private portable subnet. vRLI requires access to the following items.
 * vCenter Appliance
 * vRealize Log Insight Appliance
 * NSX-T or NSX-V Appliances